ArcadyRob/polar-dash/README.md

    ```

 TODO: Set up instructions for Azure Static WEb App + database (dab cli, connectionstring env var, get access or create your own, etc..)

+TODO: Document `dab` cli.
+For example, you can use
+`dab add TriviaQuestion --source dbo.TriviaQuestion --permissions "anonymous:read" -c staticwebapp.database.config.json` to add an entity to the API.

+TODO: Figure out roles.

 4. **Start Development Server:** Start the development server to see the app in action.